tomcarter23/adversarial_attack/README.md

 The command mounts the `/path/to/images` directory to the `/app/images` directory in the container and the `/path/to/output` directory to the `/app/output` directory in the container.
 The command then runs the adversarial attack on the `goldfish.JPEG` image in the `/images` directory and saves the resulting adversarial image as `adversarial_goldfish.JPEG` in the `/output` directory.

+## Input Images for Testing

+The `sample_images/imagenet` directory contains a set of example images from the ILSCVR2012 Imagenet validation dataset which constitute part of the same dataset that the pre-trained models were trained on.
+The images are named according to their true class label (e.g., `lawn_mower_ILSVRC2012_val_00020327.JPEG`), where the true class label is the part of the filename before the `ILSVRC2012` identifier.
+True classes in each of the provided models do not contain underscores e.g. `lawn mower`.
+This format should be used if using these sample images for testing.
+These images are used in the following examples and tests.

 ## Running Two Examples via Make

 Possibly the simplest way to run some examples is through the `make` command.
 Two examples have been pre-prepared in the `Makefile` to demonstrate the use of the library.
 These are the `example_standard` and `example_targeted` commands.